 Act NowHere is a list of simple, yet powerful, actions you can take to make a positive impact on rainforests for World Rainforest Day 2020.
 Share with us how you help save the rainforests on social media with #WorldRainforestDay.

-Remember to take a moment to appreciate the 50 million indigenous “guardians of the forest” who fight to protect this precious resource for us all.
 The United Nations has officially recognized the vital role that indigenous people play in fighting deforestation and preserving biodiversity.
 Unfortunately, world governments have failed to protect Indigenous lands from logging, mining, ranching, oil exploration, and other harmful activities.
 Hundreds of Indigenous environmental and human rights activists have been murdered for speaking out against the industries that threaten their land and way of life.

 There’s no better way to help the rainforest than by donating directly to the cause.
 Take action this World Rainforest Day by donating to one or more of our many World Rainforest Day partners who work around the world on a diverse array of issues.
 Your contribution will be put to work conserving wildlife, fighting deforestation, empowering Indigenous communities, developing sustainable economies, and educating people around the world about the importance of protecting rainforests.